• Skip to primary navigation

 Is there ongoing evaluation of projects?

 CARE’s projects are regularly monitored and evaluated during their implementation and appropriate adjustments are made to ensure our efforts are maximised.
 Once complete, projects are then comprehensively evaluated with lessons shared among CARE Country Offices.
-To find out more, visit our Lessons and Impact page.

 How do CARE's projects have lasting effects?

 Each project is based on the goal of improving the capacities of local people so that, once projects are complete, development will be sustainable and the benefits of the project continue.
-To find out more, please visit our Lessons and impact page.

 Is CARE accredited?

 CARE Australia holds full accreditation status as a partner in the Australian Government’s NGO Co-operation Program.
 To maintain accreditation, CARE Australia’s systems, policies and processes are regularly and rigorously reviewed by the government.
 Our status as a Partner Agency reflects the Government’s confidence in CARE Australia’s professionalism, accountability and effectiveness.
-To find out more, visit our Codes of conduct page.
+To find out more, visit our Codes of Conduct page.

 Any other questions?
 Please contact us!